-The promoter was scared to partner the two because of fear of retaliation and even rioting.
+The promoter feared partnering them together because of possible retaliation and rioting.
 After incessant begging from Rossi, he finally agreed to give it a shot.

 In a shocking turn of events, Bearcat Brown, a heel, came to Len Rossi’s rescue on Birmingham’s Live Studio Wrestling on Channel 42 in 1969.
 When they finally teamed up for an official match, Len Rossi claims thousands of people were turned away, and the Ku Klux Klan picketed the building and issued bomb threats.

 Bearcat Brown became Len Rossi’s best friend in the business, and he fondly recalls that they "drew unbelievable money in every town we went."